hacarus/hacarus-x-edge-xilinx/README_en.md

         * image.ub
         * video_cmd
         * README.txt

-6. Connect your e-con See3CAM_CU30 USB Camera to USB connector ➄.
+5.Connect your e-con See3CAM_CU30 USB Camera to USB connector (5).
-7. Confirm that the Boot Mode Switch ⑧ is set to (1,2,3,4)=(ON, OFF, OFF, OFF).
+6.Confirm that the Boot Mode Switch (8) is set to (1,2,3,4)=(ON, OFF, OFF, OFF).

 ![Board Overview](https://i.imgur.com/OQ5b8YY.png)

-<div style="font-size:0.8em;">(※)You can reboot the Linux system on the FPGA using the Reboot Switch(either of the ⑨ switches)Mid-execution、in the event that there are connection mistakes (e.g. USB camera being unplugged)、you can simply reboot the system using this switch when necessary.</div>
+<div style="font-size:0.8em;">(※)You can reboot the Linux system on the FPGA using the Reboot Switch(either of the (9) switches)Mid-execution、in the event that there are connection mistakes (e.g. USB camera being unplugged)、you can simply reboot the system using this switch when necessary.</div>

 ## 4.2 [xyz] Application Execution

 ### 4.2.1 Step 1 (Preparation)
-1. Using the same method from section 4.1, copy the files to the Micro SD card and insert the card into the Micro SD slot ②.
+1.Using the same method from section 4.1, copy the files to the Micro SD card and insert the card into the Micro SD slot (2).
-2. Switch the power switch ④ on the FPGA on and wait for the FPGA to boot up.
+2.Switch the power switch (4) on the FPGA on and wait for the FPGA to boot up.

  * In the event that the micro USB is configured correctly, the *** LED should change from red to green before turning off.
 If the LED stays green, you may not have configured the FPGA correctly in section 4.1.
 In particular, please confirm that the boot mode switch is set to (1,2,3,4)=(ON,OFF,OFF,OFF), and also that the micro SD card’s directory hierarchy is correct.
+ * By flipping the reboot switch (either of the (9) switches), you can reboot the Linux system on the FPGA.
+Mid-execution, you may reboot the Linux system with the reboot switch if you need make adjustments to the hardware setup (USB camera, etc).

-3. Open a Serial Terminal Emulator (e.g. Tera Term) from your host machine and connect to the FPGA board with the Serial Port configured to the settings listed below.
+3.Open a Serial Terminal Emulator (e.g. Tera Term) from your host machine and connect to the FPGA board with the Serial Port configured to the settings listed below.

     Item | Value
 ------------- | -------------